holstegelab/TREAT/README.md

 ## How do you install TREAT
 The easiest way to install **TREAT** in your system is to clone the repository in your system, and use the `INSTALL.sh` script.
+This will install a fresh version of Python and R, along with the required packages.
 You can do so by typing:
 `git clone https://github.com/holstegelab/treat.git`
 `cd treat/bin`
 `sh INSTALL.sh`